madhu221b/uva-dl2-team11/blogpost.md

 Recall that our second goal above was to see whether improvements on the LRGB were caused by an improved ability to model long range interactions.
 From this point of view, these results are worrisome, because we found that a model that could only use local information - which is by definition not capable of modelling LRI - was nearly as performant as one that could model interactions between all nodes.

-TDOO more discussion of the JK models?
+TODO more discussion of the JK models?
 These are interesting because they are explicitly done to help oversmoothing.

 ### Is performance correlated with increased importance of distant nodes?